MacMetalMiner/MacMetal-Miner/README.md

 | Per year | 1 in 650,000 |
 | Per lifetime | 1 in 8,125 |

-**But remember:** Someone with just 1 MH/s won a block worth $272,000 in December 2024.
+**But remember:** Someone with just 1 MH/s won a block worth $272,000 in November 2025.
 Every hash is a lottery ticket! 🎰

 ## Quick Start